singark21/Tower-Defense-Game/README.md

 Here is the basic overview on what the game contains:
 - A path which enemies follow
 - A surrounding map for tower placement and a menu with towers, lives, and credits.
-- Animations for different enemy states and towers.
+- Animations for different enemy states and towers/projectiles.
 - Features 3 types of snails as enemies and 2 types of snail weaknesses as towers.

 ### Enemies